Affiliate links on Android Authority may earn us a commission. Learn more.

 - AetherSX2 also supports resolution upscaling, from 1x (the original resolution of the game) all the way to 8x.
 This doesn’t work well with every game.
 Still, it’s worth experimenting with this option if your preferred game has some headroom for a higher resolution.

 - The app does support save states, but updates tend to wipe them.
 Save to the virtual memory card in every game if you don’t want to start from scratch after every update.

 You can access your virtual memory card (which uses a .ps2 file extension) by opening a file manager and visiting Android > data > xyz.aethersx2.android > files > memcards and copying the relevant file.
 This should then be sent to the other Android device.
 You can import the old memory card from the new Android device by choosing “import memory card” from the sidebar and navigating to the relevant file in the resulting file manager window.

 The emulator is technically capable of this to an extent, but it’s definitely not made with this in mind, and the support is very rudimentary.
 We strongly recommend you download an emulator like Duckstation for more polished, feature-rich PS1 emulation with a wider variety of compatible games.

 Yes, there’s a very helpful community-driven spreadsheet detailing performance and compatibility in various titles.
 It also lists the chipset used to play each game, giving you an idea of whether your phone is powerful enough to run it.

 One option is to use the Dolphin GameCube emulator if the title in question has a GameCube port.
-Another option is to wait for an app update, which isn’t guaranteed to make your desired game playable.
 You could also upgrade to a new phone, although you’ll need to double-check that the new phone plays the desired game.
 It’s still risky to upgrade to a new phone specifically for an emulated title that might not work in your case.